ethanimproving/Family-Ideas/Law/Codes/The Constitution Of The Diurnal Conduct Of Individual Persons/Title 7 - Chores.md

 **5.3** Mow the lawn from Spring to Fall.

+**5.4** Turn off the hose water supply and apply [hard outdoor faucet covers](https://www.homedepot.com/p/Hard-Outdoor-Faucet-Cover-1981/204759083) to any wall-mounted faucets annually before the first frost or when temperatures are expected to drop below freezing.
+(Not needed if all the plumbing is below the frost line.)

+**5.5** Apply a [Sock Faucet Cover](https://www.homedepot.com/p/Frost-King-2-1-4-in-Sock-Faucet-Cover-FC3/203221860) to any ground-level faucets.
 ## § 6.
 Bi-monthly

 **6.1** Perform vehicle interior cleaning, including vacuuming, at least bi-monthly or more frequently for heavily used vehicles.